Unmikiable/minecraft-mods/README.md

 1. go in minecraft launcher
 2. edit 1.8.9
 3. browse game directory
-4. make a new folder
+4. make a new folder in .meincraft
 5. launch the game (for the game to creat individual folder including mods folder)
 6. close minecraft and put the mods into the mods folder
 7. launch the game and enjoy